Unlawful Possession of a Weapon Defense Attorneys Passaic County, NJ

-At The Law Office of Del Sardo & Montanari, our criminal defense attorneys have experience working with clients to seek reduced and dismissed charges for unlawful possession of a weapon in New Jersey towns including Paterson, Woodland Park, Clifton, Wayne, Little Falls, West Milford, and the greater Passaic County area.
+At The Montanari Law Group, our criminal defense attorneys have experience working with clients to seek reduced and dismissed charges for unlawful possession of a weapon in New Jersey towns including Paterson, Woodland Park, Clifton, Wayne, Little Falls, West Milford, and the greater Passaic County area.
 Lean on our experience to develop a defense strategy that is tailored to your unique circumstances and based on our intimate knowledge of the New Jersey Criminal Court system.

 Call our office today for a free and confidential consultation with a member of our legal team regarding your unlawful possession of a weapon charges and how we can best serve your needs.

 “Other Weapons” N.J.S.A.
 2C39-5: Wayne, NJ Unlawful Weapon Possession Lawyers

 There are two primary categories of weapons pursuant to New Jersey Revised Statutes Section 2C:39-5 – Unlawful possession of weapons: firearms and “other weapons”.
 The unlawful possession of firearms including handguns, rifles, shotguns, and assault weapons may lead to second or third-degree criminal charges.
 For detailed information, click here to read more about other illegal weapons such as shotguns and armor-piercing bullets.